 There are many resources available to help gifted kids and their parents/caregivers and teachers.
 Here are a few recommended starting points.

 OAGC is based in Dunedin and offers support to parents and teachers of gifted children.
-The association organises speakers on a range of topics throughout the year and also runs activities for gifted children and their families on a regular basis.
-OAGC members have access to a lending library and receive the OAGC newsletter.
+The association organises speakers on a range of topics throughout the year, runs activities for gifted children and their families on a regular basis and provides a lending library for members.
 For more information, go to the OAGC website at http://www.otagogifted.org.nz.

-The self-proclaimed "all-things-gifted" page offers comprehensive resources for gifted kids and teens, their parents and their teachers.
+The self-proclaimed "all-things-gifted" page offers comprehensive resources for gifted kids and teens, their parents/caregivers and their teachers.
 Just about every topic on gifted education is covered here, with numerous helpful links to other sources.
 Be sure to check out "Gifted 101", including Stephanie S. Tolan's well-known article "Is It a Cheetah?".

-SENG (http://www.sengifted.org/).
 SENG stands for Supporting Emotional Needs of the Gifted.
 Its website provides an amazing array of resources addressing the social-emotional needs and development of gifted kids and adults.
 SENG has a newsletter and also offers regular webinars on a range of topics.

-The New Zealand Ministry of Education's website for gifted and talented provides information for schools, teachers, parents, whanau and students.
+The New Zealand Ministry of Education's website for gifted and talented provides information for schools, teachers, parents/caregivers, whānau and students.

 The NZAGC promotes the needs of gifted children at the national level and has regional branches throughout New Zealand.
 Members receive the NZAGC's Tall Poppies magazine.
 The website includes a forum for posting queries and information about NZ gifted education.

 The place to find articles and research by Linda Silverman, the Center's director and a well-known expert in gifted identification and visual-spatial learners.
 Don't miss the 2009 article "What We Have Learned About Gifted Children" based on the Center's research over thirty years.

-Pakiki Kids has a community library with books on many different aspects of gifted education and gifted children which PK families and cluster school staff are welcome to borrow.
+Pākiki Kids has a community library with books on many different aspects of gifted education and gifted children which PK families and cluster school staff are welcome to borrow.
 A few of our favourite books are:

 A Parent's Guide to Gifted Children (James T. Webb, et al., 2007).
-The essential resource for parents (and teachers) of gifted kids.
+The essential resource for parents/caregivers (and teachers) of gifted kids.
 The authors cover a wide range of topics from peer relations and sibling issues to gifted intensities and educational planning.

 Misdiagnosis and Dual Diagnoses of Gifted Children and Adults (James T. Webb, et al., 2005).
 Gifted children are frequently misdiagnosed because health professionals are not aware of the characteristics and development patterns of gifted people.
 This book provides detailed information about diagnoses like ADHD, ODD and Asperger's.
 It has useful guidelines to avoid mislabelling gifted kids as well as helpful information for supporting twice-exceptional students.